 More mountain goats, or Capricorns?

 According to the GPS we still needed to climb 600 meters.
-First we went down again though.
+Though first we went down again.
 This way it would turn into a really long climb.
-After the descent there was a huge pile of snow on the road.
-A group of mountain bikers was just coming down, we waited while they walked down.
-We climbed over the snow and reached a 'road' that even we couldn't cycle on.
-It was just a pile of big rocks with melt water running through, it was a few hundred meters long section, that we walked.
-Then we reached even more snow, it was rock solid, tilted, and super slippery so we would never be able to carry our bikes over.
+After the descent, there was a massive pile of snow on the road.
+A group of mountain bikers was coming downhill, we waited while they walked down.
+We climbed over the snow and reached a 'road' that even we couldn't cycle.
+It was just a pile of big rocks with melt water running through, it was a few hundred meters long section that we walked.
+Then we reached even more snow, it was rock solid, tilted, and super slippery, so we would never be able to carry our bikes over.
 After scouting the area we found a way to reach the bottom of the snow pile.
-From there we might be able to climb straight up.
+From there, we might be able to climb straight up.

 Bram first brought his luggage up and then carried his bike